Back to articles

 What internet speed do I need for 4K streaming and remote work?

-Netflix recommends 25 Mbps per 4K stream.
-For a household with two remote workers plus 4K streaming and smart home devices, a 300–500 Mbps plan handles everything comfortably.
-A gigabit plan gives you headroom for growth and near-zero latency on uploads - ideal for anyone who frequently uploads large files or uses cloud-based applications.
+Netflix says you'll need at least 25 Mbps for a 4K stream.
+If you've got two remote workers in your household, plus 4K streaming and smart home devices, a 300–500 Mbps plan should be more than enough.
+A gigabit plan gives you plenty of room to grow and almost no delay when uploading files, which is great for anyone who often uploads big files or uses cloud-based apps.

 Final Verdict